 - garnishes such as unsweetened shredded organic coconut, organic Styrian pumpkin seeds, extra chopped organic nuts, organic rose petals, organic lime zest, or organic matcha powder sprinkle

 - Soaking: In a bowl, soak raw cashew nuts 4 hours or overnight.
 Rinse thoroughly and discard soaking water (or feed your garden/compost).
-Soak the raw Brazil nuts/other nuts or seeds of your choice to activate them, too.
+Soak any other raw nuts or seeds to activate them, too.

 - Make the crust base.
 In a food processor, combine all ingredients and blend to a granular crust.
 Line an 8-10 inch springform pan with the crust, pressing down firmly and evenly.
 You can also line the pan first with unbleached biodegradable parchment paper, if you like.